Prevention – Pre-diabetes

 Healthier You: NHS Diabetes Prevention Programme

-•If you have pre diabetes (also known as non-diabetic hyperglycaemia), you may be eligible for the free Healthier You: NHS Diabetes Prevention Programme this is a free behaviour change programme that helps those at risk of developing type 2 diabetes significantly reduce their chances of getting the disease.
+•If you have pre diabetes (also known as non-diabetic hyperglycaemia), or have previously had gestational diabetes (diabetes in pregnancy), you may be eligible for the free Healthier You: NHS Diabetes Prevention Programme this is a free behaviour change programme that helps those at risk of developing type 2 diabetes significantly reduce their chances of getting the disease.
 The programme helps people make behaviour changes including maintaining a healthy weight and being more active in a friendly and supportive group environment, facilitated by a specialist Health & Wellbeing Coach.
 Attending the programme has been shown to help prevent type 2 diabetes.

-•The Programme is provided by Reed Wellbeing on behalf of the NHS in Norfolk and Waveney.
+•The Programme is provided by Xyla on behalf of the NHS in Norfolk and Waveney.

 •You can choose to either attend local face to face sessions or access the programme digitally via an app on your smartphone, tablet or computer.